 Understanding Fields

-In Bullhorn for Salesforce (BH4SF), Salesforce fields are fundamental components that provide detailed information within each Salesforce records.
+In Bullhorn Recruitment Cloud, Salesforce fields are fundamental components that provide detailed information within each Salesforce records.
 Fields define and capture specific attributes of records, allowing users to track and analyze key details throughout the recruitment process.
 Understanding how fields work is essential for effectively managing and utilizing your recruitment and staffing data.

 What is a Field?